rajbos/rajbos.github.io/_posts/2020-02-12-Azure-SQL-Database-Firewall.md

 You can set the firewall rules on the database level as well!
 These will be checked after the server level settings, so you can mix and match.

-There is no editor available, you need to edit the settings in the database itself, for example with the Query editor or through a query or table editor with the SQL Server Management Studio or Azure Data Studio
+There is no editor available, you'll need to edit the settings in the database itself, for example with the Query editor or through a query or table editor with the SQL Server Management Studio or Azure Data Studio
 ![Firewall rules on the database level](/images/20200212/20200212_02_DatabaseFirewallRules.png)

 ## Opening up the connection for Azure Cloud resources
 To open the connection from other Azure resources (note: not limited to **your** subscriptions), you can toggle the setting for IP-address `0.0.0.0`.

+### Other options
+You can only set the server level firewall rules with the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/sql/server/firewall-rule?view=azure-cli-latest) or through [PowerShell](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-firewall-configure#server-level-versus-database-level-ip-firewall-rules).
+For database level, your only option is the SQL statements.